-Recently, we accidentally noticed following remarkable and important characteristics of HDAC2(-/-) DT40 mutants, which were cultivated for different long-term periods [92, 95-103].
 IgM H- and L-chains excessively accumulated in HDAC2(-/-) mutants at the early stage of cultivation are dramatically reduced in almost similar pattern but in distinct ways in individual mutant clones through numerous generations during continuous cultivation.
 These distinct ways are fundamentally based on irreversible creation of varied chromatin structure plasticity of the proximal 5'-upstream regions of Pax5, Aiolos, EBF1 and OBF1 genes with epigenetic modifications in individual clones of HDAC2(-/-) mutants through numerous generations during continuous cultivation [92, 97, 100].
-Based on these results [92-97, 99, 100], as a concrete case, we first presented a hypothetic concept (way) to diminish IgM H- and L-chains excessively accumulated in HDAC2(-/-) mutants through numerous generations during during the presented a hypothetic concept (way) to diminish IgM H- and L-chains excessively accumulated in HDAC2(-/-) mutants through numerous generations during continuous cultivation [92, 97, 100].
+Based on these results [92-97, 99, 100] as a concrete case, we first presented a hypothetic concept (way) to diminish IgM H- and L-chains excessively accumulated in HDAC2(-/-) mutants through numerous generations during continuous cultivation.

-continuous cultivation.
 Successively, we expanded the above-mentioned hypothetic way to a universal hypothetic concept on the ability of higher eukaryotes for gaining un-programmed and new cell functions by means of irreversible creation of chromatin structure plasticity through numerous generations, in order to adapt to an unexpected, abnormal and/or uncomfortable environment change [98, 101-103].
+We named this remarkable and important bio-system chromatin conformation change (structure) code (4C) theory.
+In this article, we reviewed our studies on the 4C theory comprehensively.
+By the way, we discussed briefly the difference between the 4C theory and somewhat similar and important life phenomena, which are being rapidly studied by other groups in various organisms recently.